HathHub/HathHub/README.md

 <br />
 <br />

-Hi, I'm Lautaro De La Puente, a developer from Uruguay
+Hi, I'm a developer from Uruguay

 **Languages and Tools:**